Factory Farms, Pasture Raised, and Veganism: An Analysis of Three Imperfect Ideals

 - As a result of an increased demand for vegan food, there would be an increased demand for produce farmers (as well as forestry and lab-grown meat) in a livestock-free society, creating new jobs.
 Unfortunately, this influx would employ squat compared to a massive number like 1.3 billion.

-- As the proposed transition would take until around 2050 to complete, we would have a lot of time to work these macroeconomic issues out.
+- As the proposed transition would take until, say, 2040 to complete, we would have a lot of time to work these macroeconomic issues out.
 Although this eases much of our worry, it’s still not completely reassuring.

 In the end, all three ideals for our meat and dairy system come with a heap of undesirable outcomes.
 There is no perfect, all-encompassing solution.